jforissier/secvideo_demo/README.md

       LCD controller only
     - Initializes the display controller (width, height, frame buffer address, image format...)
-  * The kernel mounts the root filesystem and drops to a shell on serial port #0.
+  * The kernel initializes the OP-TEE driver (build statically by default), mounts the root filesystem and drops to a shell on serial port #0.
-- The OP-TEE linux driver is loaded (modprobe optee)
 - The normal world TEE daemon is started (tee-supplicant&)
-- The secvid-demo application is started.
+- The secvido_demo application is started.
 It uses the TEE Client library (libteec.so) to open a session with a trusted application.
   * The TEE Client calls the OP-TEE driver
   * OP-TEE Core instantiates the required trusted application